 December 20, 2020

-Mancino-Williams's tweet soon went viral, with hundreds of folks sending in their best wishes.
+Mancino-Williams's tweet became popular, with hundreds of folks sending in their best wishes.
 "Just wanted to say thank you to all of you who have reached out with words of delight and support and kindness," she responded.
 "We've been reading through them together and it's been a morning of a thousand smiles.
 Love to you all."
 Perhaps we can only hope that other young boys like her son feel comfortable enough to be themselves with their respective families until then.

 December 20, 2020